-Adjunct Associate Professor of Trombone
+Adjunct Professor, Trombone

-John Kitzman, Adjunct Professor of Trombone at Southern Methodist University and principal trombone of the Dallas Symphony, first joined the orchestra in 1972.
-He received his Bachelor of Music degree from the University of Michigan.
+John Kitzman, Adjunct Professor of Trombone at Southern Methodist University, has been principal trombonist of the Dallas Symphony since 1972.
 He has recorded extensively with the Dallas Symphony for RCA, Telarc, Angel, Pro Arte, Dorian, and Delos, with more than 50 recordings on those labels and a solo CD on Crystal Records.
-He has performed with the Boston Symphony, the Los Angeles Philharmonic, the Toronto Symphony, and the World Philharmonic and toured with the Summit Brass Ensemble.
+Kitzman has performed with the Boston Symphony, the Los Angeles Philharmonic, the Toronto Symphony, and the World Philharmonic and toured with the Summit Brass Ensemble.
 He has soloed with the Dallas Symphony, the Amarillo Symphony, and the West Point Band and in various solo recital and master class appearances across the country.
 He has been on the faculty of the Round Top Music Festival for many years.

+Kitzman received his Bachelor of Music degree from the University of Michigan.
 He joined the faculty of Southern Methodist University in 1975.
 His students have won jobs in orchestras in the United States and abroad, including the Dallas Symphony, the Montreal Symphony, the Buffalo Philharmonic, the Kennedy Center Orchestra, the Fort Worth Symphony and in our foremost service bands, the U.S. Marine Band, the Air Force Band in Washington, D.C. and the United States Military Academy Band.
-He studied with Henry Smith of the Philadelphia Orchestra, Ed Herman of the N.Y.
-Philharmonic and Per Brevig of the Metropolitan Opera.
+Kitzman studied with Henry Smith of the Philadelphia Orchestra, Ed Herman of the New York Philharmonic and Per Brevig of the Metropolitan Opera.
 While at Tanglewood he won the Spaulding Prize for the Outstanding Instrumentalist of the season in 1968.